Follow:

 Static Control Requirements

-Static charge accumulation poses both quality and safety risks.
-Effective anti-caking agents reduce static potential from typical levels of 3000-4000 volts to below 500 volts.
-Environmental conditions impact performance - relative humidity below 30% requires stronger anti-static properties.
+Static charge accumulation can pose both quality and safety risks.
+Effective anti-caking agents significantly reduce static potential, typically from 3000-4000 volts down to below 500 volts.
+Environmental conditions greatly influence this performance; relative humidity below 30% generally necessitates agents with stronger anti-static properties.
+Industry-specific safety standards also dictate different conductivity ranges:

-These specifications help project managers assess cost-benefit ratios and ensure regulatory compliance while maintaining production efficiency.
+These specifications are crucial for project managers to assess cost-benefit ratios, ensure regulatory compliance, and maintain optimal production efficiency.

 Industry-Specific Applications and Requirements